Basta History, Family Crest & Coats of Arms

 Early Notables of the Basta family (pre 1700)

-More information is included under the topic Early Basta Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Basta Notables in all our PDF Extended History products and printed products wherever possible.

 Basta migration to the United States +

 Early North American immigration records have revealed a number of people bearing the name Basta or a variant listed above:

 Basta Settlers in United States in the 19th Century